-Note: All entrants should be prepared to be able to send a print-quality replacement file should their entry be among those selected as a winner.
-For publication in Pastel Journal, these files should be 300 dpi when saved at approximately 8×10 inches (2400×3600 pixels), ideally, and 5×7 inches (1500×2100 pixels) at minimum.
+Note: All entrants should be prepared to be able to send a hi-resolution print-quality replacement file should their entry be among those selected as a winner.
+For publication these files should be 300 dpi when saved at approximately 8×10 inches (2400×3600 pixels), ideally, and 5×7 inches (1500×2100 pixels) at minimum.

 FEES AND PAYMENT

-All early-bird entries must be postmarked or submitted online no later than 11:59 pm EST August 1, 2014.
-Entries submitted for the regular deadline must be postmarked or submitted online no later than 11:59 pm EST September 8, 2014.
+All early-bird entries must be submitted online no later than 11:59 pm EST August 3, 2015.
+Entries submitted for the regular deadline must be submitted online no later than 11:59 pm EST September 1, 2015.

 Entries will be prejudged and finalists will be chosen by the magazine staff.
 Award winners and honorable mentions will be selected by the jurors named above.
 All properly prepared entries will be viewed and judged.
 The jurors and editors reserve the right to re-categorize the entries.

-All winners will be notified by October 31, 2014.
-The results will not otherwise be made public until they are published in Pastel Journal (April 2015 issue).
+All winners will be notified by October 31, 2015.
+The results will not otherwise be made public until they are published in Pastel Journal (April 2016 issue).
 Non-winning entrants will not be individually notified of the results.
 Your cancelled check or credit-card charge will be notification for receipt of your entry.
-To be notified directly of your entry’s receipt, please ship using a trackable method such as FedEx or UPS.

 Online Contest Software provided by WizeHive